ghc/ghc/hadrian/doc/user-settings.md

-# User settings
+# Settings

-You can customise Hadrian by copying the file `hadrian/src/UserSettings.hs` to `hadrian/UserSettings.hs` and overriding the default build settings (if you don't copy the file your changes will be tracked by `git` and you can accidentally commit them).
+You can customise Hadrian in two ways:

+- by copying the file `hadrian/src/UserSettings.hs` to `hadrian/UserSettings.hs`
+  and overriding the default build settings (if you don't copy the file your changes will be tracked by `git` and you can accidentally commit them).
 Here we document currently supported settings.

+## The `UserSettings` module

-## Build flavour
+### Build flavour

 Build _flavour_ is a collection of build settings that fully define a GHC build (see `src/Flavour.hs`):